-Obama proposed the idea of an energy security trust last month in his State of the Union address, but this the first time he put a price tag on the idea, during a trip Friday to the Argonne National Laboratory outside Chicago.
-The White House says the research would be paid for with revenue from federal oil and gas leases on offshore drilling and would not add to the deficit.
+Obama proposed the idea of an energy security trust last month in his State of the Union address, but he was putting a price tag on the idea during a trip Friday to the Argonne National Laboratory outside Chicago — $2 billion over 10 years.
+The White House said the research would be paid for with revenue from federal oil and gas leases on offshore drilling and would not add to the deficit.

 Creation of the trust would require congressional approval at a time of partisan divide over energy issues.
-Obama tried to appeal to both parties by pitching the policy not just as an environmental issue, but a job-creation plan that would keep the United States as a technology leader.
+Obama tried to appeal to both parties by pitching the policy not just as an environmental issue but as a job-creation plan that would help the United States remain a technology leader.

 "If a nonpartisan coalition of CEOs and retired generals and admirals can get behind this idea, then so can we," Obama said in his State of the Union address.
 "Let's take their advice and free our families and businesses from the painful spikes in gas prices we've put up with for far too long."

 There were signs agreement may be possible.
 Alaska Sen. Lisa Murkowski has called it "an idea I may agree with."

 Murkowski, senior Republican on the Senate Energy Committee, did not fully endorse the plan, which is similar to one she has proposed to use revenue from drilling for oil and natural gas on public lands that previously were off-limits to energy production to pay for research on new energy technologies.

 White House officials said the president's proposal would not require drilling on federal lands or water where it is now prohibited.
 Instead, they are counting on increased production from existing sites, along with efficiencies from an administration plan to streamline drilling permits.
 The government collects more than $6 billion a year in royalties from production on federal lands and waters.